Ian O'Doherty: Politics

 He criticised David Beckham following reports in February 2021 that the former footballer had signed a £10 million deal to become brand ambassador for the tiny Middle Eastern country of Qatar.
 O'Doherty said he had refused two similar offers to fly to Qatar at the start of 2020 (before the COVID-19 pandemic struck), citing the country's "appalling human rights records", particularly its persecution of gay people and treatment of women "like less than second-class citizens".

 O'Doherty believes anti-discrimination laws should be removed.
 Commenting on Newstalk he said "the equality laws should be scrapped".
 During the COVID-19 pandemic, O'Doherty wrote a column disagreeing with and discouraging the boycott of Chinese businesses, and noted the hard work ethic present among Chinese people.
 He is a supporter of a person's right to protest.

+In an interview on Newstalk with guest host Adrian Kennedy in January 2024, O'Doherty expressed his support of Israel's war on Gaza.
+He commented:

+"I make no apologies or no bones, and nor should I. The fact that I love Israel and I love going over there. [...]
+Yeah, it’s called a war!
+If you kidnap people and if you slaughter citizens, you're going to get a war. […] Well what's disproportionate?
+Should they have gone in and picked out 1,200 Palestinians and just raped and killed them?
+Release the hostages and the war stops.
+This is something the Irish don't seem to get.
+Release the hostages and the war stops!
+But Hamas has to go.
+Have you noticed?
+Hamas is pretty much gone, Hezbollah is gone, [Bashar al-Assad] is gone.
+Release the hostages!
+Until then, no [— Israel should not stop].
+And also, Hamas need to stop using kids as human shields.
+It's disgusting.
+All of this is on Hamas.
+All of this is on Hamas, not the IDF."

 Personal life

 He is married, but has described himself as "utterly useless at being a bloke… spectacularly inept at performing all but the most basic functions".
 His wife is from County Mayo.